Lambert-01/rwanda-export-analysis-/README-LOCAL-SETUP.md

-# 🇷🇼 Rwanda Export Explorer - Local Setup Guide
+# 🇷🇼 Rwanda trade analysis system- Local Setup Guide

-This guide explains how to set up and run the Rwanda Export Explorer application locally using the comprehensive environment configuration.
+This guide explains how to set up and run the Rwanda trade analysis systemapplication locally using the comprehensive environment configuration.

 ## 📋 Prerequisites